Music-Bot-for-Jitsi/Jimmi/docs/DOCKER.md

 ### Frontend Docker Image

 The frontend docker image is powered by a lightweight nginx webserver.
 You can find the default configurations at `./frontend/nginx`.
-If you are NOT using a reverse proxy that forwards `/api*` traffic to the backend container, please copy/paste the `jimmi.conf` and update `server 127.0.0.1:503;` with the name (and listening port!) of the backend container (like `server jimmi_backend:8000;`).
-The `docker-compose.yml` file shows an example how to load your updated `custom-jimmi.conf`.
+If you do **not** use our docker compose file (see [here](#production-example)) or another reverse proxy that forwards `/api*` traffic to the backend container, please copy/paste the `jimmi.conf` and update `server 127.0.0.1:503;` with the name (and listening port!) of the backend container (like `server jimmi_backend:8000;`).
+Then mount your modifed configuration into the frontend container located at `/etc/nginx/conf.d/default.conf` (example in `docker-compose.yml`).

 ## Production Example